ScopeLift/umbra-collectible/apps/frontend/README.md

 ### Setting up scripts

-There are two scripts one to generate a mapping of index to user proof metadata and another to upload the NFT to IPFS.
+There are two scripts one to generate a merkle root and another to upload the NFT to IPFS.
 They can be run with the below commands.

 `nx run frontend:uploadNFT`

 This upload command will require an infura project id and secret.

-`nx run frontend:generateMerkleData`
+`nx run frontend:generateMerkleRoot`